The Best Things To See and Do In Bélem, Lisbon's UNESCO Neighborhood

 Many tourists make the trip to Belém just to visit the famous Pastéis de Belém bakery on Rua de Belém, 5 minutes from Jeronimos Monastery.

-They come for the gooey egg custard tart known as the pastel de nata.
+They come for the gooey egg custard tart known as the pastel de nata, Portugal's most storied sweet.
 This bakery has a compelling back story.
 It supposedly has the “original” pastel de nata recipe passed on through many generations of monks from the monastery.

 There will undoubtedly be a line.
 But the line is for take out.
 There's a large cafe in the back where you can waltz right in and sit down.
 On the way, you can see the bakers slaving away.